syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Export all columns in one page

-While exporting to PDF, you can fit all columns on one page by setting [FitAllColumnsInOnePage](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~FitAllColumnsInOnePage.html) property as `true`.
+While exporting to `PDF`, you can fit all columns on one page by setting [FitAllColumnsInOnePage](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~FitAllColumnsInOnePage.html) property as `true`.

 {% tabs %}
 {% highlight c# %}